 Optimise Your Post Tags

 I tend to use these tags for keywords that are in my content but that are not the Focus Keywords.
+Tags should be used to link common content together.
+You will want to use tags at least half a dozen times throughout your website for them to be useful.
 Again there is absolutely no point in using words that do not appear anywhere in the content, that is a waste of a tag.
 If you are determined to do a bit of keyword stuffing, this is probably the safest place to do it.
 Not that I recommend that behaviour!

 Other Things You Can Do